dayflower/p5-Image-JPEG-EstimateQuality/README.md

 # DESCRIPTION

-Image::JPEG::Quality determines quality of JPEG file.
+Image::JPEG::EstimateQuality determines quality of JPEG file.
 It's approximate value because the quality is not stored in the file explicitly.
 This module calculates quality from luminance quantization table stored in the file.